ashutoshmjain/gita/src/mathuraChap11.md

 The friend was surprised.
 She did have the creative skills but she didn't know she was being recruited.
 She looked at the Fairy.
 The look on Fairy's face told her she didn't read the full note from Angel.
 Apparently, she just noted the location (and time) to pass on the coordinates to the flying machine.

-She looked at her phone again as the Mentor disappeared to small kitchenette in the living room - to get them the tea.
+She looked at her phone again as the Mentor disappeared to a small kitchenette in the living room - to get them the tea.
 And she handed over the phone to the friend.
 The message clearly read that the Mentor was willing to talk to them if they were okay creating a small animated sequence of the story.
 To Angel's mind, it was a win win.

 Talk about communication - the Friend spoke with a whim on her face as she handed the phone back to the Fairy - Okay but I don't know how long would it take.
 And I have never done a historical narrative before.

 Yes - they both said as they found Mentor carrying back a kettle of tea with freshly baked cookies.
-The aroma of cookies mixed with the smell of old books just felt right.
+The aroma of cookies mixed with the smell of old books just felt right for a "yes".
 And of course the view of the snow covered peaks from the large window at their back - btw Angel said to start from your theory on the Prime Numbers if that is relevant to the narrative ..

-Oh sure - it is actually not a theory as some people try to give undue credit, and it is not that hard either - said the mentor as he poured them tea and settled in his old chair, but I do need to know how much you two know about the "Primes" - He was courteous and his intent was not to waste their time in the basics.
+Oh sure - it is actually not a theory as some people try to give undue credit - humility reflected in his voice -  and it is not that hard either - said the mentor as he poured them tea and settled in his old chair, but I do need to know how much you two know about the "Primes" - He was courteous and his intent was not to waste their time in the basics.

-The prime numbers, as you know are something that can't be divided by anything other than themselves - and of course by the number 1 - said the Fairy - and that is all I know about them except that they keep on finding new primes almost every day.
+The prime numbers, as you know are something that can't be divided by anything other than themselves - and of course by the number "1" - said the Fairy - and that is all I know about them except that they keep on finding new primes almost every day.

 There are trillions of  them already known and they say there exist infinite primes - added the friend.